 Many species of fish that inhabit the open sea are attracted to floating objects.
-FADs are rafts set offshore to attract oceanic fish such as tuna (a'ai), wahoo (paara) and mahi mahi (mai mai) so that they can be more easily caught by fishers.
-The first FAD in Cook Islands was deployed in the early 1980s.
-Since that time, they have been constructed and placed around Rarotonga, Aitutaki, Mangaia, Atiu, Mauke, Mitiaro, Palmerston, Manihiki and Penrhyn.
+FADs are rafts set offshore to attract oceanic fish such as tuna, wahoo and mahi mahi so that they can be more easily caught by fishers.
+In Kiribati, FADs have been deployed off several islands.

-A. Build a model FAD using a raft (about 40 cm by 40 cm) made from bamboo or sticks and attached by rope to a brick or other weight; attach short lengths of frayed rope to the underneath of the raft.
+A. Build a model FAD using a raft (about 60 cm by 60 cm) made from bamboo or sticks and attached by rope to a brick or other weight; attach short lengths of frayed rope to the underneath of the raft.
+The frayed rope acts as aggregating material (material which may act as a shelter for fish) as shown in the accompanying figure.
 Set the model FAD (with a small flag) in the shallow water of a lagoon.

 Have students observe the raft using a diving mask and snorkel at weekly intervals.
 Note any plant material and other organisms growing on the rope.
 Are there more small fish near the model FAD than in surrounding bare areas?

+B. Ask students to suggest why fish of the open sea such as tuna are attracted to FADs.

+Discussion possibilities include:

-- B. Ask students to suggest why fish of the open sea such as tuna are attracted to FADs.
-Discussion possibilities include: - The FAD acts as a visual reference point in an otherwise empty ocean. - The FAD works by attracting smaller baitfish on which larger fish feed - Baitfish use the FAD as a hiding place from predators. - Baitfish feed on the algae and small organisms that settle on the hanging material.
+- the FAD acts as a visual reference point in an otherwise empty ocean; - the FAD works by attracting smaller baitfish on which larger fish feed.

-Social Science.
-Strand: Resources and Economic Organisation; Level 3-5
+Baitfish may use the FAD as a hiding place from predators or they may be feeding on the algae and small organisms that settle on the hanging material.

-- C. Ask MMR to provide a fisheries officer to explain how FADs are used in Cook Islands to enhance food security and livelihoods (increased catches of pelagic fish by subsistence and commercial fishers) and to mitigate impacts of climate change (shifting of fishing pressure from reefs to offshore areas hence increasing the resilience of coral reefs to the negative impacts of climate change). - D. Ask students to discuss the challenges faced by MMR or local communities in deploying FADs in outer islands (consider the transport, cost, availability of FAD materials from Rarotonga and the use of a vessel large enough to set FADs).
+- C. Ask students to explain how FADs can be used to enhance food security and livelihoods (increased catches of pelagic fish by subsistence and commercial fishers) and to mitigate impacts of climate change (shifting of fishing pressure from reefs to offshore areas hence increasing the resilience of coral reefs to the negative impacts of climate change). - D. Ask students to discuss the challenges in deploying FADs in outer islands (consider the transport, cost, availability of FAD materials and the use of a vessel large enough to set FADs).
 How could the fishers using FADs contribute to the high cost of building, setting and maintaining them?

-16. Cook Islands traditional fishing methods
+14. Kiribati traditional fishing methods

-Younger students will be familiar with the range of traditional fishing methods used in Cook Islands.
+Younger students will be able to identify the range of traditional fishing methods used in Kiribati.